 by Martin Maenza

-At Gabriel’s Horn, a small but popular night club on Lombardi Street, the last set on this Thursday evening had just completed.
+At Gabriel’s Horn, a small but popular nightclub on Lombardi Street in San Francisco, the last set on this Thursday evening had just completed.
 The D.J. had just begun spinning tunes to keep the crowd dancing until closing time.

 Mal Duncan grabbed a towel from behind the bar to wipe his brow and crossed the room to where his friends were seated.
 “Man, it’s good to just cut loose and jam,” he said as he folded the towel and placed it on the table.
 “I haven’t done that in ages.”

 “Dude, you still have the best lip around,” a bottle-bleached-blond young man responded.
 “We could have a killer jazz combo — you on the horn, me on the guitar.”
 He sipped his drink.
 “Hank, you play anything?”

 The burly brown-haired young man just grunted at him.

 “Charley, give Hank a break,” Mal said.
 “He’s been traveling across the country for a while now and has barely settled in here in San Francisco.
 You are planning to stay for a bit, right, Hank?”

 Hank Hall grabbed a peanut from the dish on the table, crushed it in his hand, and picked out the meat from the shell pieces.
 “I don’t know yet.
 Ain’t decided where I want to end up.
 Haven’t found anywhere that seems right since…” His voice trailed off.